Tyler Boyd Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 - Boyd has been the target of 18.1% (88 total) of his team's 486 passing attempts this season.

-- With six targets in the red zone this season, Boyd has been on the receiving end of 11.5% of his team's 52 red zone pass attempts.
+- Boyd (six red zone targets) has been the recipient of 11.5% of his team's 52 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Boyd's matchup with the Chiefs.